callahanrts/turn-table/README.md

 Figure out how to let youtube videos start playing while the tab is inactive.
 Soundcloud can do it so why can't youtube?

+There's an issue with keeping score of dj points for users

+Add an error messaging system that tells users when something goes wrong (ie. Lea wasn't sure why it kept only playing my songs, but she didn't have an active playlist).
+It should tell people "Hey!
+You were skipped because you don't have an active playlist!"

 ## Structure (from meteor)